About the Canadian Spatial Reference System

-The primary role of the Canadian Geodetic Survey (CGS) is to define, maintain, continuously improve and facilitate efficient access to the Canadian Spatial Reference System (CSRS).
-The CSRS provides the foundational reference for latitude, longitude, height and gravity throughout Canada, enabling a consistent approach to activities where positions matter, for example mapping, land surveying, water management, engineering, and geophysics.
+At the Canadian Geodetic Survey (CGS), we define, maintain, improve and facilitate access to the Canadian Spatial Reference System (CSRS), which establishes the reference for latitude, longitude, height and gravity in Canada.
+If you’re a surveyor, geoscientist, engineer or other professional, you might rely on the CSRS to provide a consistent approach to activities such as mapping, land surveying, engineering, water management and more.

 Canadian Spatial Reference System (CSRS)

 The CSRS is a collection of standards, models, data products and infrastructure supporting geospatial positioning in Canada.
 It includes the geometric, height and gravity reference systems.
 You can learn about each of these and access related tools below.

 - From the North American Datum of 1983 (NAD83(Original)) to the North American Datum of 1983 of the Canadian Spatial Reference System (NAD83(CSRS))

 - North American Datum of 1983’s (NAD83) relationship with the International Terrestrial Reference Frame (ITRF) and the World Geodetic System of 1984 (WGS84)